Prathibha1/web-optimizations/README.md

   ```

 1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
 Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)
-### OPtimizations in first part
+### Optimizations in first part

-1.minifying the css files and then inlined the css files in html files.
+1. minifying the css files and then inlined the css files in html files.

 2. compressing the images .